nomadicj/nomadicj.github.io/_posts/2022-11-25-Buyer Beware | Considerations when weighing and M&A opportunity.md

 ---

 ## Intro
 As an engineering leader you will occasionally be asked to take a look at a merger or acquisition opportunity.
 Industries and businesses have cycles of consolidation and occasionally you will find yourself asked to evaluate a Merger and/or an Acquisition.
-As a technology leader you will be required to weigh in on the engineering and product operations capability of the target company.
+As a the technology leader in the conversation you will be required to weigh in on the engineering and product operations capability of the target company.
 This guide is my rubric, with contributions from colleagues current and past, for considering them.

 Thank you to all who have offered opinion and input to this.
 Please see it as a living document and comments/PRs are always welcome.